nperraud/darkmattergan/README.md

 Alternatively, you can avoid training the model and download the checkpoints on https://zenodo.org/record/3257564

-The easiest way is to use the the script: `download_checkpoints.py`.
+The easiest way is to use the script: `download_checkpoints.py`.
 ```sh
 python download_checkpoints.py
 ```